Tahir Ali

-Tahir Ali (born 15 October 1971) is a British Labour politician who has served as the Member of Parliament (MP) for Birmingham Hall Green since 2019.
+Tahir Ali (born 15 October 1971) is a British Labour politician who has served as the Member of Parliament (MP) for Birmingham Hall Green and Moseley, previously Birmingham Hall Green, since 2019.
+On the political left, he is a member of the Socialist Campaign Group.

-Early life
+Early life and career

-Ali has previously worked for Royal Mail after securing an engineering apprenticeship at age 17.
+Tahir Ali was born on 15 October 1971 in Birmingham to Pakistani parents.
+He worked for Royal Mail after securing an engineering apprenticeship at the age of 17.
 He is an active trade unionist and served as a political officer for the Communication Workers Union.

-Political career

-Local government

-Ali has represented the Nechells Ward on Birmingham City Council since 1999.
+Ali represented the Nechells Ward on Birmingham City Council from 1999 and was last re-elected in 2018 to serve until 2022, when he did not seek re-election.
 He served as part of the council's cabinet from 2000 to 2003 and 2012 to 2016, (shadow cabinet 2004 to 2012) his responsibilities including local services, development, jobs, skills, transport and the economy.
 In 2012, he was the only ethnic minority member of the team.

-Parliament campaign
+Parliamentary career

-He was selected as the Hall Green candidate after Hall Green Constituency Labour Party members overwhelmingly voted to open selections for their Parliamentary Candidate in October 2019.
-The snap general election called for 12 December meant that the candidate selection process was undertaken by the Labour Party's National Executive Committee.
+In October 2019 Ali was selected as the Labour prospective parliamentary candidate for Birmingham Hall Green.
+The candidate selection process was undertaken by the Labour Party's National Executive Committee.
 The campaign was marred by intimidation from former MP Roger Godsiff's supporters, resulting in three police investigations, one arrest for malicious communications and police patrols outside polling stations.
-Nevertheless, Ali retained the seat with a sizeable majority and hoped to "bring communities together".

-Member of Parliament
+At the 2019 general election, Ali was elected to Parliament as MP for Birmingham Hall Green with 67.8% of the vote and a majority of 28,508.

-Ali endorsed Rebecca Long-Bailey in the 2020 Labour Party leadership election and Angela Rayner in the deputy leadership election.
+He endorsed Rebecca Long-Bailey in the 2020 Labour Party leadership election and Angela Rayner in the deputy leadership election.

-Ali has been a member of the European Scrutiny Committee since 2 March 2020.